 The local currency, ANG, is linked to the US$.
 The official ANG/US$ FX rate ranges between 1.78 and 1.82 ANG per US$.

 So after a period of five years, the investor who participates in the Investor Permit Program becomes eligible for Dutch citizenship and passport provided that the investor officially lives and resides in Curaçao, adheres to the minimum investment under the investor permit program and successfully passes the “inburgerings examen.”
 The latter refers to the fact that the investor shall dominate the basics of the language for instance.

 Complementary to the regular business benefits, Curaçao offers an Investor Permit Program for individuals and families seeking residency, privacy, and asset protection in a well-connected safe living and working environment.

 The Curaçao Investor Program offers an alternative for those investors seeking valuable opportunities where investments are coupled to the possibility of obtaining first residency in Curacao and after 5 years the option to apply for a Dutch passport.

-The island’s position in the Dutch Kingdom, its strategic location as a hub between South America and Europe, and its talented multilingual workforce offers a unique package to the corporate global investor and/or residency seeker.
-In Curacao there are a few professional businesses offering investor permit assistance including some of our local-based listing advisors.
+The island’s position in the Dutch Kingdom, its strategic location as a hub between South America and Europe, and its talented multilingual workforce offer a unique package to the corporate global investor and/or residency seeker.
+In Curacao, there are a few professional businesses offering investor permit assistance including some of our local-based listing advisors.
 Feel free to contact them for more information.
 You can find the complete list of our listing advisors on our website: https://www.dcsx.cw/listing-advisors

 Transatlantic Capital Group “Investor Permit Solutions”.
 Retrieved from https://transatlanticcapitalgroup.com/investor-permit-solutions